AnkushNakaskar/BooksSummary/README.md

            - and we need to make a call between them.
 If we make a synchronous call, the whole workflow will bog down, as the caller waits for the slower service to process and return.
            - If on the other hand we make an asynchronous call, using the message queue as a buffer, we can allow the two services to execute operationally independently,
              - allowing the caller to add messages to the queue and continue working, receiving notification when the workflow is complete.”

-Excerpt From
-Software Architecture: The Hard Parts
-Neal Ford
-This material may be protected by copyright.
      - High Functional Cohesive :
        - “refers structurally to the proximity of related elements: classes, components, services, and so on”
        - “in a microservices architecture, each service models a single domain or workflow, and therefore exhibits high functional cohesion.”